djafasteve/crud_generato_test/README.md

 # Recipe API

 A small FastAPI application to manage cooking recipes.
-It stores data in a JSON file and exposes a simple CRUD API documented with Swagger.
+It stores data in a JSON file located at `data/recipes.json` and exposes a simple CRUD API documented with Swagger.
+The repository already contains an empty `data/recipes.json` file so the service can start without additional setup.

 ## Requirements